I guess maybe the Puppies are to blame for the Sputnik Awards. Or at least: for the Sputnik spark.

 I have a sense of there being an awful lot I don't know about the history and current insider controversies and practicalities Hugos, and also of not knowing what it is I don't know.
 I am just a wee bit wary of, you know, treading on toes that angels fear to tread on.
 Which is perhaps why the energy which might have gone into a nuanced and well-informed and constructive critique has ended up pouring into a preposterous Something New instead.

 We're starting slowly.
-Politics hasn’t seriously informed this year’s selection.
-But if the Awards do continue in some form, then in the coming years, we’d like the shortlist to give special attention to SFF with radical democratic themes, promoting social and economic justice, and celebrating not just individual freedom, but also collective freedom.
+For one thing, the shortlisting process was pure expedience, although shortlisting could easily be a locus of all kinds of interesting experiments (a hybrid popular / juried process, at least).
+And politics hasn’t seriously informed this year’s selection either.
+If the Awards do continue in some form, then in the coming years, we’d like the shortlist to give special attention to SFF with radical democratic themes, promoting social and economic justice, and celebrating not just individual freedom, but also collective freedom.

 Oh – and it’s Dungeons & Dragons themed, except with hedgehogs and stuff.
 It’s kind of dumb.
 Check it out.